sst/sst/www/docs/what-is-sst.md

 npx sst deploy --stage prod
 ```

-You can use this in your GitHub Actions workflow to generate new pull-request based environments.
-Alternatively you can get automatic preview environments with [**_SEED_**](https://seed.run), a service built by the SST team.
+You can use this in your GitHub Actions workflow to generate pull-request based environments.

+Or, you can get automatic preview environments with [**_SEED_**](https://seed.run), a service built by the SST team.

 ---